-When you’re struggling to get into the habit of journaling daily, sometimes it’s best to forget the usual advice.
+When you’re struggling to journal daily, sometimes it’s best to forget the usual advice.
 Here are my top journaling tips.

 Sometimes I write how-to stories and the tips really work in my daily life.
 Then a few weeks later all my good habits fall apart.